 - The property must be located within the black line boundary of a Small Settlement as demonstrated at Appendix 2.

 - The property must be vacant and being taken on by a new business or an existing business wishing to repurpose an unused area in their business premises.

 - The business must either own the property or have a minimum of three years remaining on their Lease.

-Deadline for Expressions of Interest – Wednesday, 1st March 2023 at 12 noon
+Deadline for Expressions of Interest – Wednesday, 19th July 2023 at 5pm

 Stage 2 – Application